-Julie Richard grew up in Shediac, New Brunswick and she was valedictorian of her high school graduating class at Polyvalente Louis J. Robichaud in 1997.
-She completed her undergraduate degree at the University of New Brunswick in Fredericton and at the University of Wales in Swansea (UK).
-In 2001, she graduated first in her class with a B.A. in Political Science with Specialization in International Relations (Honours Program) obtaining many scholarships and prizes including the Paul Frederick Graham Memorial Prize.
+Julie Richard grew up in Shediac, New Brunswick, and was valedictorian of her graduating class.
+Completing a B.A. in Political Science with Specialisation in International Relations at the University of New Brunswick and at the University of Wales in Swansea (UK) in 2001, Julie ranked first in her program earning her many scholarships and prizes including the Paul Frederick Graham Memorial Prize.

-While in Law School, Julie participated in the National Laskin Moot Competition in Constitutional Law.
-Her team was awarded top honours, placing 1st in the country in the factum writing division, and placing 3rd in Canada overall.
+While in Law School, Julie participated in the National Laskin Moot Competition in Constitutional Law, with her team placing 1st in the country in the factum writing division, and 3rd overall.
 Furthermore, in her final year of law school, she was 1 of 3 law students in Canada to be awarded the Tom Wilcox Prize in Insurance Law.

 In 2006, Julie graduated from law school and was selected to article at Stewart McKelvey in Fredericton, New Brunswick, where she was admitted to the New Brunswick Bar the following year.
 While practising law in New Brunswick, Julie worked for the Office of the Attorney General as one of only two constitutional law lawyers, specializing in Aboriginal Law.
 Julie worked extensively on cases and issues involving the duty to consult First Nations and the Canadian Charter of Rights & Freedoms, while also advising the Aboriginal Affairs Secretariat in her role.

 After relocating, Julie opened a practice in Kirkland Lake, Ontario on July 26th, 2010 as a sole practitioner.
 In 2016, long-time student and associate, Emilie Chamaillard became a partner and the firm continued on as Richard & Chamaillard Law.